Beauma/TheHeron/README.md

+## Thursday September 7th

+I attended the AE machine shop training today.
+I’m not overly sure what rights it gives me to the machines there, but I made friends with the instructor so I think that will be a good resource.

+My favorite line from training: “Y’all, it’s just like fishin’…”

+I recut or sanded down my aluminum pieces to keep experimenting with different fastening methods.
+I also made some really good progress redesigning the head piece in Solidworks.
+This new piece strikes a better balance between my vision for what it should look like and something that’s actually manufacturable.

+## Wednesday September 6th

+I’m trying to figure out how to seal these solar panels off from the elements.
+One solution I found was a melted EVA sheet over the panels.

+“Tabbing wire” is used to connect multiple panels together.

+Another option would be to use a resin or epoxy to seal in the panels.
+I think that would be difficult to evenly coat the epoxy on the curved wing surface.

+I ordered two different sheets of EVA film off of Amazon, but it won’t be here for the next 1-2 weeks.
+I may be able to pick some up for testing at a staples (I think it’s a very similar film), but honestly the prototype of the fabric covering and solar setup probably won’t be done until next week.

 ## Tuesday, September 5th

 Tested the aluminum brazing with some aluminum I picked up from McMaster.
 It worked alright.
 I need to find a better way to hold the aluminum in place while I braze it.